Anburmist/MovieProject/README.md

 The final dashboard should be clear, interactive, and visually compelling, enabling Netflix to make data-driven decisions.
 ### Data Source
 Movie Data: The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie's performance (box office and budget), actors, directors, and genres.
 You can download the original data source here: [Movie Dataset Excel file](https://github.com/Anburmist/MovieProject/blob/main/Movies_Data%20_Dashboard.xlsx)
+### Tools
+1. Power Query - I used Power Query for Data Cleaning
+2. Excel - I used Excel for Data Analysis
+3. Pivot Tables - for Creating the dashboard and Visualizations
+### Data Cleaning
+- Data loading and inspection.
+- Handling errors, missing values.
+- Data cleaning and formatting.
+The Excel file after the data cleaning & preparation process can be downloaded here - Movies Dashboard
+Dashboard